MichaelDrogalis/voluble/README.md

 #### Generator

 There are two types of generators: `with` and `matching`. `with` takes a Java Faker expression as its value and generates data irrespective of any other topics. `matching` allows you to generate data that has already been generated in another topic.
 This is useful when your real data has relationships and might be joined downstream.
 The value for a `matching` generator takes the form of: `<topic>.[key|value].[attribute?]`.
 This syntax let's you target data in another topic in either the key or value of a record.
 If it's a complex data structure, you can get a single key out of it.

+`matching` is "stable", in that for every iteration, Voluble selects a single event from another topic and runs all matches against that.

 #### Qualifier